 The world of elearning and online courses is growing by the day, so how can your nonprofit begin to play with this growing tech?
-Hear how Julie Leary, the Digital Strategy Whaler at Whole Whale, has created an online course that has trained over 200 students about the Google AdWords Grant in 3 months.
+Hear how Julie Leary, the Digital Strategy Whaler at Whole Whale, has created an online course that has trained over 200 students about the Google Ad Grant (formerly known as AdWords Grant) in 3 months.

 Online Course Resources